daveconservatoire/dcsite/readme.md

 ### Mission

 Dave Conservatoire aims to provide a world class music education for the world for free.
 It is a non-profit organisation established in 2011 by musician and teacher David Rees.
-Since then the site has delivered over 200,000 video music lessons and 500,000 interactive exercises to students in over 50 countries (January 2014).
+Since then the site has delivered over 750,000 video music lessons and 1,200,000 interactive exercises to students in over 50 countries (August 2015).

 ### How can I get involved?